mauroalberti/glace/README.md

 Fortran 95 and C++ tools for the processing and analysis of ICESat data, in particular for extracting Antarctic megadunes parameters.

+Algorithms created in collaboration with Debbie Biscaro and Maja Radivojevic (Museo Nazionale dell'Antartide, Siena, Italy).

 Currently only Fortran algorithms are here described.